dr-crunch/nullification-loops/compendium/pieces-jointes/README.md

 Metric	Description
 Timeline	2006–2025 (19-year longitudinal audit)
-Evidence Volume	26kg of proprietary research and strategic documentation Primary Institutional Respondents	Oireachtas Clerks, DFA, Department of Defence, Office of Emergency Planning (OEP) Documented Engagement	18 substantive submissions to the JCPP; 86+ formal communications (Meinhardt Case) Core Subject Focus	Strategic integration of O.R. in Defense, Security, and Governance Legal Framework	EU Regulation 2021/821, Article 2 TEU, and the Tort of Conversion
+Evidence Volume	26kg of proprietary research and strategic documentation Primary Institutional Respondents	**Oireachtas Clerks, DFA, Department of Defence, Office of Emergency Planning (OEP)** Documented Engagement	_18 substantive submissions to the JCPP_; 86+ formal communications (Meinhardt Case) Core Subject Focus	Strategic integration of O.R. in Defense, Security, and Governance Legal Framework	**EU Regulation 2021/821, Article 2 TEU, and the Tort of Conversion**

 The following documentation provides the technical and legal basis for defining O.R. not as an optional administrative tool, but as a strategic imperative for the preservation of the Rule of Law.